 Is your client a profit vampire?

-I’ve blown the cobwebs off an article I wrote some years ago which seems as true today as it did then… Do you remember watching those old horror films with the gothic vampire who’d suck the blood from their victims in their sleep often without the victim’s knowledge?
+Do you remember watching those old horror films with the gothic vampire who’d suck the blood from their victims in their sleep often without the victim’s knowledge?
 The victims always seemed so naïve and innocent.
 How scary those films were.
 Sometimes I even found it hard to go to sleep or worse still, I’d have nightmares.
-Well there may be scary terrible deeds taking place every day within your business that need to be resolved.
+Well, there may be scary terrible deeds taking place every day within your business that need to be resolved.
 What horrors are lurking below the surface?

 So how does it happen that a client is unprofitable for us?